aarole/aionet/README.md

 # All-In-One Network Utility
 AIONet was built as a multipurpose tool to replace netcat.
 Written in Python3, AIONet offers features like reverse shell spawning, file upload and file download.
 This tool was written as a replacement for (netutil)[https://github.com/aarole/netutil].
+A detailed explanation of the differences between the two can be found at the end of this document.

 ## Dependencies
 * Python 3